Proposal Title Pages: Title, Subtitle, & Design

 The title must do a lot of heavy lifting for your proposal.
 It can be supported by its sidekick: the subtitle.
 Like any good sidekick, the subtitle should be clever and creative.
 This additional line allows you to expand on the relevance of the proposal while also adding specificity.

-Proposal cover page also must play its role in informing the reader of background information.
+The proposal cover page also must play its role in informing the reader of background information.
 All proposals should have some core details, which can be referred to as ‘housekeeping’ information.
-The details that allow the reader to have context and allow follow-up.
+The details allow the reader to have context and allow follow-up.
 Cover pages should include the client’s name, your company’s full name, and the submission date.

 An appealing title page design can set your proposal apart in a sea of competitors.
 You can be as creative as you’d like with your proposal cover page as long as it is professional and industry-appropriate.
 The design should be appealing to the audience, while also being functional by building on the proposal’s theme.

 To ensure your title page is attractive, follow general design principles and proposal formatting rules.
 Use lots of white space to draw attention to the key information of the title and housekeeping information.
 Some proposal tools come with templated designs.
 The text on the page should always be easy to find and easy to read.
 Use color schemes that are attractive but not distracting, looking to the industry or the client for preferred color choices.
 Ensure your design follows your organization’s branding.

 When your title page is complete, print a physical copy to see if the design translates well off the screen.
 Your cover page should look great in digital and hard copy.
 A print version can also be helpful in the ever-important proofreading process.